warent/ConveySugar/README.md

 		public function searchContacts() {

+			// Instantiating a new Sugar Utility
+			// This one cycles through all instances of a Sugar module
 			$serchUtil = new Search(['processFn' => function($Results, $offset) {
 				echo "Results from $offset";
 				foreach ($Results as $result) {